-Effective January 1, 2012, no person shall supply, sell, offer for sale, manufacture, blend, or repackage any architectural coating for use in the District subject to the provisions of this rule with any materials that contain in excess of 0.1% by weight any Group II exempt compounds listed in Rule 102.
+No person shall supply, sell, market for sale, offer for sale, manufacture, blend, or repackage any architectural coating in the District subject to the provisions of this rule with any materials that contain in excess of 0.1% by weight any Group II exempt compounds listed in Rule 102.
 Cyclic, branched, or linear, completely methylated siloxanes (VMS) are not subject to this prohibition.
+This provision is effective January 1, 2012 with sell-through for products manufactured prior to the effective date until January 1, 2013.